-There shall be at most one time unit and one time precision for any module, program, package or interface definition, or in \$root.
+There shall be at most one time unit and one time precision for any module, program, package or interface definition, or in \$root the local root of a compilation unit.
 This shall define a time scope.
 If specified, the timeunit and timeprecision declarations shall precede any other items in the current time scope.
 The timeunit and timeprecision declarations can be repeated as later items, but must match the previous declaration within the current time scope.